Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Introduction

-We design a diamond ring resonator that uses broadband free-space phase-matched four-wave mixing (FFWM) to fulfill these requirements for the spin-photon interface between a color center and quantum network, shown in Figure~\ref{fig:Fig1}, while keeping in mind fabrication capabilities (See ~\SMsec{sm:fab}).
-The nonlinear refractive index of diamond is about $n_2=8.2\cdot10^{-20}$ $m^2W^{-1}$ in the infrared spectrum, and we utilize it in our design as an in-situ solution to frequency conversion for color centers, which others have proposed in prior works~\cite{hausmann2014diamond}.
 The ring resonator couples to a single silicon nitride bus waveguide, depicted in Figure~\ref{fig:Fig1}a, and emits an infrared idler photon (1301 nm) into free space, converted from a visible signal photon (615 nm) from an emitter embedded in the diamond.
 Pump photons enter from the bus waveguide.
-A back reflector breaks the symmetry of the emission scheme, sending output idler photons in the $+z$ direction.
+A back reflector breaks the symmetry of the emission scheme, sending output idler photons in the $+z$ direction, which are then collected by an objective lens before passing through a S-waveplate and coupling to single-mode fiber.
 The device is defined by its ring radius $r$, width $w$, thickness $t_{cav}$, as well as the gap $d_{ref}$ between the bottom of the diamond and the top of the back reflector.
 The idler photon generated out of the cavity plane traverses the optical path length $\Lambda=n(\omega_{idl})t_{cav}$, where \(n(\omega_{idler})\) is the refractive index of the diamond.
 The polarization $P^{(3)}=\chi^{(3)}E_{sig}E_{A}E_{B}^*$ has a uniform phase along $\Lambda$.
 Thus, the phase accumulation of the idler photon as it traverses $\Lambda$ must be close to or less than $\pi$, as depicted in Figure~\ref{fig:Fig1}d, to enable constructive interference between the idler and the $P^{(3)}$.

 We define the efficiency of our system as the probability of success for retrieving a single photon from the color center into a quantum network upon the decay of the emitter from the excited state,